havillj/eve-x/README.md

 ### Host genome features

-To identify repeat sequences and other genomic features near putative viral insertions, EVE needs files in GFF3 format that list these features.
+To identify repeat sequences and other genomic features near putative viral insertions, EVE-X needs files in GFF3 format that list these features.
 For example, these files for *Aedes aegpyti* can be obtained from http://vectorbase.org ([here](https://vectorbase.org/common/downloads/release-52/AaegyptiLVP_AGWG/gff/data/VectorBase-52_AaegyptiLVP_AGWG.gff) and [here](https://vectorbase.org/common/downloads/Legacy%20VectorBase%20Files/Aedes-aegypti/Aedes-aegypti-LVP_AGWG_REPEATFEATURES_AaegL5.gff3.gz)).
 Once downloaded and decompressed, add their names to the variables `BASE_FEATURES_GFF3_FILENAME` and `REPEAT_FEATURES_GFF3_FILENAME` in `config.py`.
 For example:

 ```
 GFF3_DIR = ROOT_DIR + 'gff3/'